Winterstark/Wallcreeper/README.md

 ### Tray menu

 Besides double-clicking the tray icon to bring up the main window, right-clicking it also has some useful options:
-* Change wallpaper (only works when you're not using Windows Vista/7 wallpaper manager).
+* Change wallpaper (only works when you're not using Windows Vista/7 wallpaper manager)
-* Locate current wallpaper - display the current wallpaper on the disk (only works if the current wallpaper is a local file).
+* Locate current wallpaper - display the current wallpaper on the disk (only works if the current wallpaper is a local file)
-* Open wallpaper webpage (conversely, this option only works if the current wallpaper is from an online source).
+* Open wallpaper webpage (conversely, this option only works if the current wallpaper is from an online source)
-* Save wallpaper to local theme (also works only with online sources) - saves the wallpaper to your local directory.
+* Save wallpaper to local theme (also works only with online sources) - saves the wallpaper to your local directory
+* Ban wallpaper - the current wallpaper won't appear again

 Credits